 - (6) Online child sexual abuse frequently involves the misuse of information society services offered in the Union by providers established in third countries.
-In order to ensure the effectiveness of the rules laid down in this Regulation and a level playing field within the internal market, those rules should apply to all providers, irrespective of their place of establishment or residence, that offer services in the Union, as evidenced by a substantial connection to the Union. - (7) This Regulation should be without prejudice to the rules resulting from other Union acts, in particular Directive 2011/93/EU of the European Parliament and of the Council, Directive 2000/31/EC of the European Parliament and of the Council and Regulation (EU) 2022/2065 .../... of the European Parliament and of the Council [on a Single Market For Digital Services (Digital Services Act) and amending Directive 2000/31/EC], Directive 2010/13/EU of the European Parliament and of the Council, Regulation (EU) 2016/679 of the European Parliament and of the Council, and Directive 2002/58/EC of the European Parliament and of the Council.
+In order to ensure the effectiveness of the rules laid down in this Regulation and a level playing field within the internal market, those rules should apply to all providers, irrespective of their place of establishment or residence, that offer services in the Union, as evidenced by a substantial connection to the Union. - (7) This Regulation should be without prejudice to the rules resulting from other Union acts, in particular Directive 2011/93/EU of the European Parliament and of the Council5, Directive 2000/31/EC of the European Parliament and of the Council6 and Regulation (EU) 2022/2065 .../... of the European Parliament and of the Council7 [on a Single Market For Digital Services (Digital Services Act) and amending Directive 2000/31/EC], Directive 2010/13/EU of the European Parliament and of the Council8, Regulation (EU) 2016/679 of the European Parliament and of the Council9, and Directive 2002/58/EC of the European Parliament and of the Council10- - (8) This Regulation should apply without prejudice to other Union acts, in particular be considered lex specialis in relation to the generally applicable framework set out in Regulation (EU) 2022/2065 .../... of the European Parliament and of the Council laying down harmonised rules on the provision of certain information society services in the internal market.
+The rules set out in Regulation (EU) 2022/2065 .../... of the European Parliament and of the Council [on a Single Market For Digital Services (Digital Services Act) and amending Directive 2000/31/EC] apply in respect of issues that are not or not fully addressed by this Regulation.

-&lt;sup>4 Directive 2011/93/EU of the European Parliament and of the Council of 13 December 2011 on combating the sexual abuse and sexual exploitation of children and child pornography. and replacing Council Framework Decision 2004/68/JHA (OJ L 335, 17.12.2011, p.
+Directive 2011/93/EU of the European Parliament and of the Council of 13 December 2011 on combating the sexual abuse and sexual exploitation of children and child pornography. and replacing Council Framework Decision 2004/68/JHA (OJ L 335, 17.12.2011, p.
 1).

-&lt;sup>5 Directive 2000/31/EC of the European Parliament and of the Council of 8 June 2000 on certain legal aspects of information society services, in particular electronic commerce, in the Internal Market ('Directive on electronic commerce') (OJ L 178, 17.7.2000, p.
+Directive 2000/31/EC of the European Parliament and of the Council of 8 June 2000 on certain legal aspects of information society services, in particular electronic commerce, in the Internal Market ('Directive on electronic commerce') (OJ L 178, 17.7.2000, p.
 1).

-&lt;sup>6 Regulation (EU) 2022/2065 .../... of the European Parliament and of the Council of 19 October 2022 on a Single Market For Digital Services (Digital Services Act) and amending Directive 2000/31/EC (OJ L 277, 27.10.2022, p.
+Regulation (EU) 2022/2065 .../... of the European Parliament and of the Council of 19 October 2022 on a Single Market For Digital Services (Digital Services Act) and amending Directive 2000/31/EC (OJ L 277, 27.10.2022, p.
 1).

-&lt;sup>7 Directive 2010/13/EU of the European Parliament and of the Council of 10 March 2010 on the coordination of certain provisions laid down by law, regulation or administrative action in Member States concerning the provision of audiovisual media service (OJ L 95, 15.4.2010, p.
+Directive 2010/13/EU of the European Parliament and of the Council of 10 March 2010 on the coordination of certain provisions laid down by law, regulation or administrative action in Member States concerning the provision of audiovisual media service (OJ L 95, 15.4.2010, p.
 1).

-&lt;sup>8 Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data, and repealing Directive 95/46/EC (OJ L 119, 4.5.2016, p.
+Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data, and repealing Directive 95/46/EC (OJ L 119, 4.5.2016, p.
 1).

-&lt;sup>9 Directive 2002/58/EC of the European Parliament and of the Council of 12 July 2002 concerning the processing of personal data and the protection of privacy in the electronic communications sector ('Directive on privacy and electronic communications') (OJ L 201, 31.7.2002, p.
+Directive 2002/58/EC of the European Parliament and of the Council of 12 July 2002 concerning the processing of personal data and the protection of privacy in the electronic communications sector ('Directive on privacy and electronic communications') (OJ L 201, 31.7.2002, p.
 37).